benjaminhuanghuang/react-study/_React-Deep-Dive/Fiber/what.md

 # What is Fiber

-A Fiber is a plain JS object, = unit of work
+A Fiber is a plain JS object, = unit of work processed by function like beginWork() and completeWork()

+The work
 - state change
 - lifecycle function
 - DOM change